Online Safety and Reporting.

 To assist with protecting your identity online, please refer to the IDCARE - a national identity and cyber support service at: https://www.idcare.org/

-If you wish to make a complaint with Everyday Mobile in regards to unsolicited messages which include illegal or restricted content, (for example: extreme crime and violence, sexual exploitation, drug use etc.) please lodge your complaint at via:
+If you wish to make a complaint with Everyday Mobile in regards to seriously harmful, illegal or restricted content, (for example: extreme crime and violence, sexual exploitation, pro-terror, drug use or other high impact harmful content please lodge your complaint at via:

-If you've experienced any cyber bullying and/or abuse, image-based abuse or material that promotes, incites, instructs or depicts illegal, offensive or abhorrent behaviour, please report it to the eSafety Commissioner at https://www.esafety.gov.au/report
+In addition to lodging a complaint with Everyday Mobile and if you've experienced any cyber bullying and/or abuse, image-based abuse or material that promotes, incites, instructs or depicts illegal, offensive or abhorrent behaviour, you can report it to the eSafety Commissioner at https://www.esafety.gov.au/report

 It is also important that customers are aware that they must not produce online material that is in contravention of any Australian State, Territory or Commonwealth law, including the Online Safety Act 2021 (Cth).